-Author: Author: Amanda Oakley MBChB FRACP DipHealInf Department of Dermatology, Waikato Hospital, 2003.
+Author: Author: Dr Amanda Oakley, Dermatologist, Waikato Hospital, 2003.

-Larger varicose veins may also be treated by sclerotherapy.
-This is the best method for varicose veins if they are tortuous or recurrent (endovenous laser treatment may be preferred for stright veins or on the first occasion).
-First a Duplex ultrasound scan should be performed to map out the path of superficial, perforator and deep veins.
-Those greater than 5mm in width and demonstrating reflux are the most suitable for treatment.
+Larger varicose veins may also be treated by sclerotherapy especially if they are tortuous or recurrent (endovenous laser treatment may be preferred for straight veins or on the first occasion).
+First, a Duplex ultrasound scan should be performed to map out the path of superficial, perforator and deep veins.
+Those greater than 5 mm in width and demonstrating reflux are the most suitable for treatment.
 Sclerotherapy of larger superficial veins and perforator vessels is usually performed with ultrasound (echo) guidance.
-Best results are achieved using a foam sclerosant, where the sclerosant solution is mixed with air in a ratio of 1: 4 to form minute bubbles.
+Best results are achieved using a foam sclerosant, where the sclerosant solution is mixed with air in a ratio of 1:4 to form minute bubbles.
 This provides a greater volume to push the blood away so the sclerosant may adhere more effectively to the blood vessel wall.

 Arteries are not treated by sclerotherapy.